 'A Story About Jake' is a simple picture book for parents that shows an example about how to respond to a child who is struggling to learn - to minimise emotional chaos and maintain self-esteem.
 This resource can also be used by therapists in counselling sessions with parents and children.
-(See below for example pages, or see full website for example pages if viewing on a mobile device)

 WHAT PEOPLE ARE SAYING